-It is clear to see that women are underrepresented in STEM roles.
-Only 14% of the people working in STEM in the UK are female.
-Even though the tech industry is becoming more diverse and companies are creating resource groups to help them grow their diverse team, the gender gap is still an issue which needs tackling.
-Increasing women in STEM has many benefits, one of them being that it will increase the UKs labour value by at least £2bn.
+Women are underrepresented in STEM roles.
+Just over a quarter of the people working in STEM in the UK are female.
+Even though the tech industry is becoming more diverse and companies are creating resource groups to help them increase diversity in their organisation, the gender gap is still a pressing issue which needs tackling.
+Increasing women in STEM has many benefits, one of them being that it will increase the UK’s labour value by at least £2bn.

 The lack of women in STEM comes from the lack of awareness shown to girls in school and the encouragement to study STEM further at university.
 There a few stereotypes that can discourage girls from taking STEM subjects at school; the stereotype about people who work in STEM are nerdy or socially awkward and the negative stereotype about their intellectual abilities.
 In order to start closing the gender gap in STEM careers, organisations need to focus on girls in STEM as they are the next generation who can start to make a difference.